KarmadesuUwU/MMT_OCR/README.md

 # MMT_OCR
-Artificial Vision System to Metrology System Reports
+Artificial Vision System for Metrology System Reports

     Created by Rafael A.H. in Apr.
 2025